Interpretation of neutral charm mesons near threshold as unparticles

 The $N$-neutron unparticle can be created by a short-distance nuclear reaction of the form $A_1+A_2 \longrightarrow B+(nn\ldots)$ \cite{Hammer:2021zxb}.
 The invariant energy $E$ of the $N$ neutrons, which is their total kinetic energy in their center-of-momentum (CM) frame, can be determined by measuring the momentum of the recoiling nucleus $B$.
 There is a scaling region of $E$ in which the differential cross section has the power-law behavior $E^{\Delta_N-5/2}dE$.
 The naive prediction for $N$ noninteracting particles is $E^{(3N-5)/2}dE$.
 The nontrivial power-law behavior is the smoking gun for an unparticle.

 In this Letter, we point out that systems consisting of the neutral charm mesons $D^0$, $D^{*0}$, $\bar{D}^0$, and $\bar{D}^{*0}$ with small relative momenta produced by a short-distance reaction are unparticles.
 Their unparticle nature arises from the existence of the $X(3872)$ resonance extremely close to the threshold in the $J^{PC}=1^{++}$ channel of $D^{*0} \bar{D}^0$ and $D^0 \bar{D}^{*0}$.
 The $X(3872)$ resonance was discovered by the Belle collaboration in 2003 \cite{Choi:2003ue}.
 Its quantum numbers were determined by the LHCb collaboration in 2013 to be $J^{PC}=1^{++}$ \cite{Aaij:2013zoa}.
 The most precise measurements of the mass by the LHCb collaboration give an energy relative to the $D^{*0} \bar D^0$ threshold of $\varepsilon_X = -0.07 \pm 0.12$~MeV \cite{Aaij:2020qga,Aaij:2020xjx}, which implies $|\varepsilon_X| < 0.22$~MeV at the 90\% confidence level.
+The quantum numbers and the tiny value of $\varepsilon_X$ imply that the wavefunction of $X$ at long distances is that of a charm-meson molecule with the flavor structure $(D^{*0} \bar{D}^0 + D^0 \bar{D}^{*0})/\sqrt{2}$.
+The wavefunction at short distances is unknown, but the possibilities include the $\chi_{c1}(2P)$ charmonium state and a compact tetraquark with constituents $c \bar{c} q \bar{q}$ (see, e.g., Ref.~\cite{Brambilla:2019esw}).
+If $\varepsilon_X > 0$, then $X$ is a virtual state like the dineutron, in which case the unparticle physics of neutral charm mesons is qualitatively like that of neutrons.
+We assume that $\varepsilon_X < 0$ so that $X$ is a bound state, in which case the unparticle physics of neutral charm mesons exhibits qualitatively new features.
 A peak from the 2-charm-meson unparticle has been observed in inclusive $B$ meson decays.
 We calculate the nontrivial scaling dimensions for the 3-charm-meson unparticles, and we explain how they can be determined experimentally at the LHC.